Small Wind Turbines for Homes & Businesses

 No, a wind turbine is easily retrofitted to virtually any home without need of changing any wiring or appliances.
 In some states a second utility meter will be added, however, so that the utility can know how much electricity you have sold to them.

 What about towers?

 Usually a tower of between 80-140 feet is supplied along with the wind turbine.
-Towers this tall are required to get above the turbulence generated by obstacles and trees on the ground.
+Towers this tall are needed to get above the turbulence generated by obstacles and trees on the ground.
 Also, wind velocity, and, therefore, wind turbine performance, increases as you get higher off the ground.
 For most situations an 80 or 100 foot tower is sufficient.
-The most economical type of tower is the guyed lattice type, but other types that are hinged or have no guy wires are also available.
+The most economical type of tower is the guyed lattice type, but many customers prefer the slightly more costly self-supporting lattice tower due to its smaller footprint.